gsyx666/AModStudio3/README.md

 - `[Fixed]` : Nox Running But Not Showing in Device List..
 Fixed using "adb connect"
 - `[BUG]` : Split Apk crashes when run.
 - `PROBLEM` : Font on tabbed File Viewer Not Effective .
 WHY?
+- `COMPILE ERROR` : resource is not private : `SOLUTION` : replace @android/ with @*android/ for the resource
+- `COMPILE ERROR` : No resource identifier found for attribute ‘style’ in package ‘android’ : `SOLUTION` : remove android: from xml attribute name